 You stop at an intersection.
 Your heart begins pounding as you realize that the inevitable is about to go down.
 You open up your car door, spit the mouthwash out onto the asphalt, close your car door.
 You keep your eyes glued straight ahead.
 You then innocently press on the gas as the light changes.
 The car behind you waits a beat, then cautiously follows, maintaining a safe following distance of about 20 yards.

 The car behind you is likely assuming that a drunk woman just threw up in the middle of the intersection at 7:50am in the morning.
-He/she will probably relay this story to his/her coworkers with righteous indignation at work this morning.
+They will probably relay this story to their coworkers with righteous indignation at work this morning.

 You then find yourself tailing a Jeep with a menacing looking machine gun painted in the rear-view mirror, under which is the caption, “Come and Get It.”